7 Things You Should Know About Leather Chesterfield Sofas

 Our expert team have developed a keen eye for premium leathers, which are sourced from the most prestigious tanneries around the world.
 Each shipment that we receive is meticulously inspected to ensure it reaches our quality standards.

 Take the time to explore our expansive leather chesterfield sofas collection for yourself — we feel they represent the very best and most on-trend leathers on the market.
-There are a wide range of colours and textures to choose from, and each one will look spectacular on your bespoke Chesterfield furniture.
-Make use of our sample service to order some swatches if you want to see and feel the leather before you order.
+There are a wide range of colors and textures to choose from, and each one will look spectacular on your custom-made Chesterfield furniture.

 You can also get some great tips on keeping your leather in top condition with our guide to leather care, which contains a lot of maintenance advice.